pymacaron/pymacaron/README.md

 BOOM!
 Your are live on Amazon AWS!

-Klue Microservice abstracts away all the scaffholding of structuring your Python app, defining routes, serializing/deserializing between json, Python objects and databases, containerizing your app and deploying it on Amazon.
+PyMacaron abstracts away all the scaffholding of structuring your Python app, defining routes, serializing/deserializing between json, Python objects and databases, containerizing your app and deploying it on Amazon.

 What's left in your codebase is the only thing that matters: your business logic.